What are Bridges?

 Types of Bridges based on the Bridge Building Materials:

 The most common types of bridges based on bridge-building material are as follows.

-Timber bridge is one of the first forms of the bridge.
-The primary construction material that uses for the bridge is timber or wood.
-We are following above bridge-building technology from the ancient edge.
+Timber bridge is one of the first forms of bridge.
+The primary construction material uses for the bridge is timber or wood.
+We are following the above bridge-building technology from the ancient edge.

 Masonry RUB Types Bridges:

 Masonry types Bridges is a bridge where the primary bridge-building materials that use is natural stone or brick.
 The main load-bearing component of a masonry bridge is the arch.

 This type of bridge is well suited for the construction of highway bridges, flyovers, viaducts etc. and is a monolithic structure where the reinforcing steel is placed into the forms and a concrete mix is poured into the forms.
 The rebar extends beyond the form to allow for the construction joint to the next section to be poured.

 RCC members are consists of concrete of different grade and are reinforced with MS or HYSD bar where concrete basically withstands the compression, whereas the tension is taken by reinforcement.

 Prestressed concrete(PSC) Types Bridges: